 The following courses are offered every year.
 Students are urged to check for other courses that will be offered.
-A link to the Aurora Courses and Timetable is available in the left hand navigation column.
+A link to the Aurora Courses and Timetable is available in the right hand navigation column.

 THTR 1220 - Introduction to Theatre (6 cr hrs) [This course is a pre-requisite for the upper level Theatre courses.]